bvm-org/bvm/README.md

     [17, 17, 13, 17]
     bvm> 13 { 17 (0) (-1, 0) (1) COUNT RETURN } (1)
     [17, 17, 13, 17]

+For the object format, the negative *lexical scope level* is permitted directly.

+The third shorthand is to use negative numbers as the *stack index*.
+Here, `-1` means the top of the stack, `-2` means the item below, and so forth.
+However, note that when a lexical address is used or pushed onto the current operand stack, not only is the stack resolved and fixed, but so is the index, so a negative *stack index* will be rewritten to a positive index.
+This makes it stable in case the stack changes length in the future.
+For example:

+    bvm> 5 13 { PUSH (0, -1) 1 RETURN } EXEC 6 (-2) LOAD 2 RETURN
+    [6, 13]

+The inner code segment returns a lexical address which has now been fixed to point at the 2nd item in the parent scope's stack.
+Thus even though we then push `6` to the stack, duplicating the lexical address (with the `(-2)`) and `LOAD`ing it still loads the `13`, not the `6`.
+I.e. the `-1` was rewritten to a `1` when the `(0, -1)` lexical address was pushed onto the operand stack.

+For the object format, again, the negative *stack index* is permitted directly.

 Lexical addresses, as you would expect, are referenced based on the scope of the declaration of the function, not the scope in which the